klaytn/klaytn-dex-contracts/docs/dex-specification.md

    - Add the resulting value to the current value of `accTokenPerShare`.

 Refer to [reward debt and pending reward](#staking-reward-debt-and-pending-reward) for more information.

+###### Staking: `updateStartAndEndBlocks`

+Update the start and end blocks before the rewards accumulation has started.
+The new `startBlock` value must be lower than the new `endBlock` and higher than the current block.

+**Note**: There are no restrictions on `startBlock` and `endBlock` values, meaning they can be set far in the future.
+Be advised to pay attention to the values used to update `startBlock` and `endBlock`.

+This function can only be called by the contract owner ([multisig contract](#multisignature-wallet)).

+**Note**: `StakingFactory` uses the `stakedToken`, `rewardToken`, and `startBlock` parameters to derive the pool address when the pool is deployed in `deployPool`.
+Until the `startBlock` is reached, the owner can change the start block value with `updateStartAndEndBlocks`.
+Changing the start block also leads to changing the pool address.

+###### Staking: `updateRewardPerBlock`

+Update reward per block.
+The reward can only be updated before the reward accumulation has started.

+This function can only be called by the contract owner ([multisig contract](#multisignature-wallet)).

+**Note**: `StakingFactory` uses the `stakedToken`, `rewardToken`, and `startBlock` parameters to derive the pool  address when the pool is deployed in `deployPool`.
+Until the `startBlock` is reached, the owner can change the reward token value with `updateRewardPerBlock`.
+Changing the reward also leads to changing the pool address.

 ### Access